Social media regulations: Facebook, Twitter, Google threaten to suspend services in Pakistan

 "We are not against regulation of social media, and we acknowledge that Pakistan already has an extensive legislative framework governing online content.
 However, these rules fail to address crucial issues such as internationally recognised rights to individual expression and privacy," read a line from the letter.
 The coalition urged the government to think about the "potential consequences of the rules in order to prevent unexpected negative impacts on Pakistan’s economy".

+"The meetings will amend the issued notification.
+The act is being revised,” he had added.

-According to the draft bill, authorities would be able to take action against Pakistanis found guilty of targeting state institutions at home and abroad on social media.
+According to the law, authorities would be able to take action against Pakistanis found guilty of targeting state institutions at home and abroad on social media.
 The law would also help the law enforcement authorities obtain access to data of accounts found involved in suspicious activities.
-It would be the said authority's prerogative to identify objectionable content to the social media platforms to be taken down.
-In case of failure to comply within 15 days, it would have the power to suspend their services or impose a fine worth up to Rs500 million.

 ISLAMABAD: The Asia Internet Coalition (AIC) comprising global digital media giants have banded together against the government's newly-introduced social media rules, threatening to suspend services if the laws were not amended.